 What if I disagree with your changes?

-You’re allowed to.
+You’re absolutely allowed to.
 Editing is a dialogue.
 I’ll flag potential risks or confusion, and explain my reasoning.
 You decide how to respond.
 I’ll never shame your draft.
+And it’s your publication, so you own it!

 What if I’m embarrassed by what I wrote?

 Please don’t be.
 I work with messy drafts all the time.
-You’re not being judged.
-You’re being supported.
+Messy is a great way to get started!
+My job is to support, not judge.
 This is one of the areas where I am very coach-like, and you will benefit from my skills.

 After the first round, I often hear things like: